|Vice Chair||Elizabeth (Pit) Rink|

 In September 2013, John was appointed Managing Director – Maritime with responsibility for the Naval Ships, Submarines and Maritime Services businesses within BAE Systems UK operations.

 John’s early career was spent as a Naval Architect at the Clelands shipyard on Tyneside.
-He then joined Lloyds’s Register and worked on the development of ship design rules before joining the Technical Investigations Department.
-John joined VSEL as a structural engineering specialist in 1989.
-He was first appointed to the GEC Marine Management Board in 1999 as Design Director.
+He then joined Lloyds’s Register in London.
+John joined VSEL in Barrow in Furness in 1989 and was first appointed to the Management Board in 1999 as Design Director.
 He was appointed the Submarines Managing Director in 2009.

 John is a fellow of the Royal Academy of Engineering.
-He is married with one son.
-When time permits he enjoys rock climbing and cycling.
+He is married with one son and enjoys rock climbing and cycling.

 Bronwen Riley is Head of Content at English Heritage and the series editor of English Heritage Red Guides.
 Her early career was in book publishing and journalism, working on magazines such as Country Life and Tatler, writing reviews and articles for various publications on art, architecture, saints and travel and contributing obituaries to the Daily Telegraph.
 A Classicist by education, she also studied Byzantine art and has a long-standing association with Romania, with a particular interest in its cultural history and rural traditions.
 Bronwen has devised and led cultural tours in Romania and lectured on both Roman and Romanian topics; she is currently undertaking research on the connections between Britain and Dacia in the Roman period.
 She is a member of the English Heritage Research Committee.
 Publications include Journey to Britannia (2015); English Heritage Guide to Great Yarmouth Row Houses and Greyfriars Cloister (2011); Transylvania (2008).
 A Lancastrian by birth, Bronwen now lives in Cumbria.